critocrito/sugarcube/README.md

 ## Testimony

 - [Syrian Archive](https://syrianarchive.org/en) uses Sugarcube to archive video evidence of human rights violations in Syria.
 Further, Sugarcube is used to monitor human rights documentation that is taken down by social media companies.
-The systems and workflows developed with Syrian Archive are now being expanded to do similar work in Yemen, Sudan and others.
+The systems and workflows developed with Syrian Archive are now being expanded to do similar work in Yemen, Sudan and other areas.

 - Built using Sugarcube, the [Data Scores](https://data-scores.org/) investigation tool provided evidence and insights for research into how data analytics and data-driven "scoring" were being used in the public sector of the UK to make decisions.
 This research was conducted by the [Data Justice Lab](https://datajusticelab.org/).